vivianTan777/vivianTan777-BIOL3207-BIOL6207_Assignment2/README.md

 # BIOL3207-BIOL6207_Assignment2
-Meta-analysis of Ocean Acidification Effects on Behaviour.
+Meta-analysis of Ocean Acidification Effects on fish's Behaviour.

 ## Getting Started
 ### meta-data
-Original Data information:
+ocean_meta_data: Result of Studies for ocean acidification studies on fish behavior.
+Data is coming from various studies' result from 2009 to 2020.
-"Data, analysis script and associated files for:"
+meta-data_ocean_meta: Explaination of all the columns in ocean meta data.
-"Clark TD, Raby GD, Roche DG, Binning SA, Speers-Roesch B, Jutfelt F, Sundin J (in prep) Ocean acidification does not impair the behaviour of coral reef fishes"
+clark_paper_data: Information for clark's paper: Ocean acidification does not impair the behaviour of coral reef fishes.

-"Data collected by TDC, GDR, DGR, SAB, BSR, FJ and JS.
-Please refer to the manuscript for data collection methods and statistical analyses.
-For questions or to notify the authors if any errors are identified in the data, please contact Tim Clark (t.clark@deakin.edu.au), Graham Raby (graham.d.raby@gmail.com), and/or Dominique Roche (dominique.roche@mail.mcgill.ca)."
+OA_activitydat_20190302: the experiment data for clark's study

 ### directory layout